Belgium in the Eurovision Song Contest 1959: Format

 The format of the competition consisted of three shows: two semi-finals on 1 and 8 February 1959 and the final on 15 February 1959.
 Each semi-final featured nine competing entries from which one advanced from each show to complete the two song lineup in the final.
-Results during both semi-finals and final were determined by "expert" jury.
+Results during both semi-finals and final were determined by a jury of music experts.

 Competing entries

 Nine composers were approached by NIR to create the songs for the contest.
-Each composers wrote two songs for the contest.
+Each composer wrote two songs for the contest.
 Then, NIR selected performers for the songs.
+The selected composers were: Jef Trappeniers, Johnny Steggerda, Jef Van den Berg, Jack Say, Pieter Leemans, Armand Preud'homme, Hans Flower, Louis Marischal, and Jack Sels.
+It is unknown why "Alles is nu voorbij" was submitted twice.